ckm-c/MLclassification/README.md

 3.  miracle
 4.  puppey
 5.  zai
+6.
+Images from dataset are downloaded from google where i uses fatkun to download bulk images and convert all images to jpg format.

-Here is the folder structure:
+Here is the folder structure,
 1.  client : This contains client website code
 2.  server: Python flask server
 3.  model: Contains python notebook for model building